Radwa Ashour: Life

-Between 1969 and 1980, Ashour's mainly focused on studying, raising up her son and playing an active role as an activist.
+Between 1969 and 1980, Ashour's mainly focused on studying, raising her son and playing an active role as an activist.
 She married Palestinian poet Mourid Barghouti in 1970.
 She gave birth to her son, poet Tamim al-Barghouti, in 1977.
-In that same year, Ashour's husband, Mourid Barghouthi was deported from Egypt to Hungary.
+In that same year, Ashour's husband, Mourid Barghouti was deported from Egypt to Hungary.
 As she and her son stayed in Cairo, they used to make frequent visits to Mourid.

-Ashour died on 30 November 2014 after months of long-term health problems.
+Ashour died on 30 November 2014 after long-term health problems.

+From 1990 to 1993, she served as Chair of the Department of English Language and Literature in the Faculty of Arts at Ain Shams University, as well as teaching at the university and supervising research and dissertations related to her MA. degrees.

+At the beginning of the third millennium, Ashour returned to the field of literary criticism, where she published a collection of works on the field of applied criticism, contributed to the Encyclopedia of the Arabic Writer (2004), and supervised the translation of the ninth part of the Cambridge Encyclopedia of Literary Criticism (2005).

+Between 1999 and 2012 she published four novels and one collection of short stories, the most important of which are the novel Tanturia (2011) and Lady Young's collection of anecdotal reports.